powersync-ja/powersync-js/packages/powersync-sdk-react-native/README.md

 # PowerSync SDK for React Native

-[PowerSync](https://powersync.co) is a service and set of SDKs that keeps PostgreSQL databases in sync with on-device SQLite databases.
+[PowerSync](https://powersync.co) is a service and set of SDKs that keeps Postgres databases in sync with on-device SQLite databases.
+See a summary of features [here](https://docs.powersync.co/resources/api-reference#react-native-and-expo).

-## Alpha Release
+## Beta Release
-This React Native SDK package is currently in an alpha release.
-Functionality could change dramatically in future releases.
-Certain functions may be partially implemented or buggy.
+This React Native SDK package is currently in a beta release.

 # Installation